mlcruz/articleFormatter/README.md

 2. Error: `Syntax Error: Unexpected token at index $Offset$ : Expected $Token$, got % ` => A comment is messing things up somewhere.
 Probably fixed by now

+3. Error : `SyntaxError: Unexpected token at index 0: Expected "@", got "%"` => First line in the file is a comment.

 ### Implementation:

   * simple pipeline running a list of transformations on a json file representing a bib file